-The BC Corrections Performance, Research, and Evaluation (PREv) Unit supports the commitment of the Corrections Branch to evidence-based practice and standards in custodial and community case management and supervision.
-The goal of the PREv Unit is to support operations.
-The PREv Unit supports internal, cross-ministry, and external academic research and evaluation projects.
-The unit ensures that external agencies, which are screened and approved to conduct research within the Corrections Branch, adhere to branch guidelines, accurately interpret branch policies and data, and demonstrate a high ethical standard in research practice.
+The BC Corrections Performance, Research and Evaluation (PREv) unit supports the commitment of BC Corrections to evidence-based practice and standards in custodial and community case management and supervision.
+The goal of the PREv unit is to support operations and internal, cross-ministry and external academic research and evaluation projects.
+The unit ensures that external agencies, which are screened and approved to conduct research within BC Corrections, adhere to branch guidelines, accurately interpret branch policies and data, and demonstrate a high ethical standard in research practice.

-All research proposals requesting access to Corrections Branch data, clients, inmates, or staff, are reviewed by the Research Application Committee of the Corrections Branch, Ministry of Public Safety and Solicitor General.
-The Committee meets quarterly to review proposals, and not all proposals are approved.
-Proposals are assessed based on quality (e.g., purpose and methodology of the proposed study are clearly described); whether the proposed study supports the operational goals of the Corrections Branch and does not duplicate research already underway; as well as practical considerations such as timelines and demands the study would place on Corrections staff.
+All research proposals requesting access to BC Corrections data, clients, individuals in custody, or staff, are reviewed by the Research Application Committee of BC Corrections in the Ministry of Public Safety and Solicitor General.
+The committee meets quarterly to review proposals, and not all are approved.
+Proposals are assessed based on quality (e.g., purpose and methodology of the proposed study are clearly described); whether the proposed study supports the operational goals of BC Corrections and does not duplicate research already underway; as well as practical considerations such as timelines and demands the study would place on corrections staff.

-Research proposals submitted for consideration are expected to be of the highest quality and must clearly describe what the researcher is proposing to study and why; and detail how the researcher proposes to conduct the research.
+Research proposals submitted for consideration are expected to be of the highest quality; they must clearly describe what the researcher is proposing to study and why, and detail how the researcher proposes to conduct the research.
 Student researchers may wish to consult the Appendix to ensure their research proposal contains all the necessary elements.
 In addition, proposed studies must conform to the highest ethical standards, including addressing issues relating to conflict of interest.

-Researchers wishing to access Corrections Branch data are encouraged to contact the Research Application Committee Chair to ensure the proposed research:
+Researchers wishing to access BC Corrections data are encouraged to contact the Research Application Committee Chair to ensure the proposed research:

-- Fits within the framework of supporting the operational goals of the Corrections Branch; and
+- Fits within the framework of supporting the operational goals of BC Corrections; and

 - Conforms to the highest ethical standards, including addressing issues relating to Conflict of Interest (see below).
-Because of the potential for conflicts of interest, internal applicants (i.e., Corrections Branch employees) in particular are encouraged to contact the Chair to discuss their proposed research prior to submitting an application
+Because of the potential for conflicts of interest, internal applicants (i.e., BC Corrections employees) are encouraged to contact the Chair to discuss their proposed research before submitting an application.

 What is a conflict of interest?

-A conflict of interest (COI) exists, or may exist, when a person or organization has multiple interests, which could impact a study or be perceived to do so.
-The heart of effective research is the ability to engage in fair assessments and interpretations without the influence of personal, institutional, or financial concerns.
-Conflict of interest or even the appearance of COI can damage the trust relationships the research community depends on – between researchers, participants, sponsors, institutions, professional associations, and society.
+A conflict of interest exists, or may exist, when a person or organization has multiple interests that could impact a study or be perceived to do so.
+The heart of effective research is the ability to engage in fair assessments and interpretations without the influence of personal, institutional or financial concerns.
+Conflict of interest, or even the appearance of a conflict of interest, can damage the trust relationships the research community depends on – between researchers, participants, sponsors, institutions, professional associations and society.

 Researchers need to be aware of actual, perceived and potential conflicts of interest that may compromise their independence or objectivity.
-For any identified COI, researchers must demonstrate how the conflict can be eliminated, minimized or managed to ensure the ethical conduct of the research.
+For any identified conflict of interest, researchers must demonstrate how the conflict can be eliminated, minimized or managed to ensure the ethical conduct of the research.

-Types of COI that researchers may encounter in working with BC Corrections data are:
+Types of conflicts of interest that researchers may encounter in working with BC Corrections data are:

-- Dual Roles: Researchers often have dual roles in academic and other professional settings.
-Having responsibilities as both a researcher and a therapist, a probation officer (PO), a consultant, an employer, or other role can lead to conflicts of interest.
-For example, a researcher interested in evaluating treatment programs for domestically violent offenders who also serves as a consultant for a local service provider of one such program could be seen as having a conflict of interest because of a real or perceived view that the outcome of the study could be swayed to show the positive impact of the treatment program.
+- Dual roles: Researchers often have dual roles in academic and other professional settings.
+Having responsibilities as both a researcher and a therapist, a probation officer, a consultant, an employer or other role can lead to conflicts of interest.
+For example, a researcher interested in evaluating treatment programs for intimate partner violence individuals, who also serves as a consultant for a local service provider of one such program, could be seen as having a conflict of interest because of a real or perceived view that the outcome of the study could be swayed to show the positive impact of the treatment program.

-- Strong Personal Views: Researchers may hold unfavourable attitudes/views towards individuals or groups, which could create a perception of bias.
+- Strong personal views: Researchers may hold unfavourable attitudes/views towards individuals or groups, which could create a perception of bias.
 It could be perceived that the researcher would use their discretion to disadvantage those particular people or sections of the community.
 Alternately, it could be seen that a researcher with strong views on an issue may use the study to pursue a personal agenda.
-For example, a researcher who wishes to investigate instances of wrongdoing by correctional officers and believes all COs abuse the power of their role, could design the study in a way to have the results confirm their belief.
+For example, a researcher who wishes to investigate instances of wrongdoing by correctional officers and believes all correctional officers abuse the power of their role, could design the study in a way to have the results confirm their belief.

 How to assess if a conflict of interest exists

-It is impossible to define all the potential areas where a COI may arise.
+It is impossible to define all the potential areas where a conflict of interest may arise.
 To assess whether real or perceived conflicts of interest exist, consider: